(or Auditory Deficit in Visual Learners

 This is the big one.
 Most visual learners find learning to read very hard and around 80% of children "diagnosed" as dyslexic are in fact visual learners who have not grasped phonics.

 The reason is that they start by learning the alphabet visually.
-They then learn some simple words visually.
+They then learn some simple words visually, memorising the whole word.
+They are often quite good at this and so seem to be progressing well (even ahead of expectation in the early days).

-They then look at an "early reader book" and look at the picture (more visual cues) and try to read the text visually, guessing the words that they don't know.
+Reading an "early reader book" they will look at the picture (more visual cues) and try to read the text visually, guessing the words that they don't know.
 Any phonics they do at school will make little sense to them and will be ignored as irrelevant.

 The Symptoms of Optilexia